 - Good edge support, giving a wider sleep surface

 We tested Brook + Wilde’s The Lux in a double size for around five weeks before writing our review.
-We tested it in all major areas of performance, rating it on pressure relief, motion isolation, edge support, cooling, and ease of set up.
-Durability is hard to comment on for such a short review time, but we were impressed with the quality of the materials used in The Lux and the fact that there are different firmness options to allow you to tweak the mattress to your sleep style.
+We tested it in all major areas of performance, rating it on pressure relief, motion isolation, edge support, cooling, and ease of setup.
+Durability is hard to comment on for such a short review time, but we were impressed with the quality of the materials used in The Lux.

 Score: 5 out of 5